toksaitov/kernel-project/Readme.md

 ### What to Submit

-1. Ensure that during the compilation process you have specified your last name and the first letter of the first name in the `...debian.master/changelog` file in the correct form (all letters are in lowercase, no `_` or `-` characters between your last name and the first letter of the first name).
+1. Ensure that during the compilation process, you have specified your last name and the first letter of the first name in the `...debian.master/changelog` file in the correct form (all letters are in lowercase, no `_` or `-` characters between your last name and the first letter of the first name).

-2. In your private course repository that was given to you by the instructor during the lecture, create the path `project-02/part-01/`.
+2. In your private course repository given to you by the instructor during the lecture, create the path `project-02/part-01/`.

-3. In your private course repository, create a directory `project-02/part-01`.
+3. Create a directory `project-02/part-01` in your private course repository.
 Put the following files into it from the Linux source tree (NOT from the `kernel-project` directory)

     * `task_info/`
     * `init/Kconfig`